kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/08-user-accounts-and-auth/06b-pwd-reset-flow.md

 ```

 * We look for one particular record that has two requirements
-    - the token
+    - The token
-    - the time is greater than now
+    - The time is greater than now
         + Very cool feature of MongoDb
             * If the date is greater than now, it hasn't expired yet
     - If no user, the seach came up empty